The whole story

 The first playable version was made in quite a short time.
 Regrettably, at that time, the focus was not on the gameplay, but rather on fancy effects (multiple resolutions, dynamic color changing, screens/cards flipping, scrolling texts, etc.) that would let the author learn about and have fun with the Amiga hardware; in fact, when the idea of adding the 2 players mode came, the already messy code became even worse... and buggy.
 Anyway, despite being very simple, the game turned out to have a certain appeal (especially thanks to the 2 players mode).

 Later, at some point, the game was proposed to Vulcan Software as a freebie to bundle with one of their forthcoming Christmas titles.
-They were very interested, but after some nice talks they requested changes that there was no time nor willingness to do; in the end, the idea was friendly folded.
+They showed interest, but after some nice talks they requested changes that there was no time nor willingness to do; in the end, the idea was friendly folded.

 The first public version (later tagged Original Edition) was released on Aminet in 1997.